PwtanSG/cicd-react-app/README.md

 This simple frontend was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Static web hosting on AWS S3 bucket
-AWS S3 resource is created using the cloudformation temple file in the aws folder.
-The URL for static hosting website is shown in S3 bucket's properties tab under Static website hosting->bucket website endpoint
+The React Frontend App will be hosted on S3 static website hosting.
+Created AWS S3 resource using the cloudformation temple file in the aws folder.
+The URL for static hosting website is shown in S3 bucket's properties tab under Static website hosting->bucket website endpoint.

 ## Jenkins server on AWS EC2
-Jenkins server will be host on AWS EC2.
+Jenkins server will be host on AWS EC2 Ubuntu 24.04.

 ### AWS EC2
-AWS EC2 is use to host the Jenkins server.
+AWS EC2 is used to host the Jenkins server.
 Create AWS EC2 resource using the cloudformation template in the aws folder.
+Allow traffice from SSH port 22 and Jenkins server port 8080.

-### Running script.sh
+### Installations
+Run aws/script.sh \
-Access EC2 via SSH, execute script.sh to install Java, Jenkins, Git, AWS CLI, nodes, npm on EC2.
+Access EC2 via SSH, execute script.sh to install Java, Jenkins, Git, nodes, npm , AWS CLI on EC2.
+- Jenkins requires Java.
+- nodes/npm is for dependencies installation.
+- AWS CLI is for sync of app build to AWS S3 bucket.

 ### Setup Jenkins server
 - Default Jenkins url will be EC2 http://ec2publicIpAddress:8080
-- Login with admin password and complete the first time installation.
+- Login with admin credential and complete the first time installation.
 - Create a new item, pipeline, Triggers - GitHub hook trigger for GITScm polling
 - Pipeline script - reference Jenkinsfile
     1. code checkout